AmalUBasnayake/Azure-Sentinel-SIEM-Threat-Detection-Lab/README.md

 ---

 # 📌 Overview

+This lab demonstrates how security analysts can detect authentication attacks, investigate suspicious activities, and perform threat hunting using Microsoft Sentinel.

 This project demonstrates how to build a **Security Monitoring Lab using Microsoft Sentinel in Microsoft Azure**.